canek13/Film-Ranking/README.md

 # Task
   Predict top-3 most relevant (interesting) films for each user in dataset.
 # Solution
-  In src/ you can find the full realization of collaborative filtering using MapReduce Hadoop streaming.
+  In src/ you can find the full realization of collaborative filtering using only MapReduce Hadoop streaming and sometimes numpy.
   There are 7 mappers and 7 reducers.
   To execute them run each run*.sh in run/.
 Don't forget to change your home directory.